-"As this is a feasibility study a formal sample size calculation is not required, but we estimated the number of participants required as around 10 % of the number required for the Phase 3 trial.
+"As this is a feasibility study a formal sample size calculation is not required, but we estimated the number of participants required as around 10% of the number required for the Phase 3 trial.
 The sample size calculation for the Phase 3 trial suggests we need to recruit 1665 participants.
 Given the participant population, a high level of attrition may be anticipated.
-We therefore aim to recruit 200 participants to the feasibility trial to inform the design and sample size of the Phase 3 RCT."[53]
+We therefore aim to recruit 200 participants to the feasibility trial to inform the design and sample size of the Phase 3 RCT."

 The criterion of congruency between the objectives and the sample size holds as true for a pilot trial as for any study.
-Many pilot trials have key objectives related to estimating rates of acceptance, recruitment, retention or uptake (see item 2b for examples).
-For these sorts of objectives numbers required in the study should ideally be set to ensure a desired degree of precision around the estimated rate.
-Additionally, for pilot trials where the key objective focuses on the acceptability/feasibility of introducing the intervention it may be useful to consider how many sites are needed since the acceptability/ feasibility of introduction can sometimes be site dependent.
-In Example 1, the authors state their reason for choosing their required sample size in relation to estimating rates and to exploring practicalities of implementing the intervention.
-They could, however, have provided stronger justification for their chosen number, for example likely recruitment or attrition rate and desired precision around these rates, so that the reader (and funder) has more grounds for believing the trial could achieve its objectives beyond a feeling.
+Many pilot trials have key objectives related to estimating rates of acceptance, recruitment, retention, or uptake (see item 2b for examples).
+For these sorts of objectives, numbers required in the study should ideally be set to ensure a desired degree of precision around the estimated rate, although in practice it may be difficult to achieve these numbers.
+Additionally, for pilot trials where the key objective focuses on the acceptability or feasibility of introducing the intervention, it might be useful to consider how many sites are needed, as the acceptability or feasibility of introduction can sometimes depend on the site.
+In example 1, the authors state their reason for choosing their required sample size in relation to estimating rates and to exploring practicalities of implementing the intervention.
+They could, however, have provided stronger justification for their chosen number, such as likely recruitment or attrition rate and desired precision around these rates, so that the reader (and funder) has more grounds for believing the trial could achieve its objectives beyond a feeling.

-Most methodological papers that focus on recommendations about sample size requirements for pilot trials assume that the main aim of such a trial is to estimate a quantitative measure such as the variance (or standard deviation) of an effect size to inform the sample size calculation for a future definitive trial.
+Most methodological papers that focus on recommendations about sample size requirements for pilot trials assume that the main aim of such a trial is to estimate a quantitative measure such as the variance (or standard deviation) of an effect size to inform the sample size calculation for a future definitive RCT.
 Methods focus on the precision with which such estimates can be obtained.
-There are a number of relevant papers.[54-56] Amongst these, a recent paper by Whitehead et al suggests that size of a pilot trial should be related to the size of the future definitive trial.[57]
-For such a trial designed with 90% power and two-sided 5% significance, they recommend pilot trial sample sizes per treatment arm of 75, 25, 15 and 10 for standardised effect sizes that are extra small (0.1), small (0.2), medium (0.5) or large (0.8), respectively.
+There are several relevant papers.
+Among these, Whitehead et al suggests that the size of a pilot trial should be related to the size of the future definitive RCT.
+For such a trial designed with 90% power and two sided 5% significance, they recommend pilot trial sample sizes for each treatment arm of 75, 25, 15, and 10 for standardised effect sizes that are extra small (0.1), small (0.2), medium (0.5), or large (0.8), respectively.

-Example 2 illustrates another approach that uses a sample that is a certain percentage of the expected future definitive trial size.
-The authors reference the paper by Cocks and Torgerson which is based on using a sample size under which a one-sided 80% confidence interval for the effect size will exclude the minimum clinically important difference if the null hypothesis is true.[58]
+Example 2 illustrates another approach that uses a sample that is a certain percentage of the expected size of the future definitive RCT.
+The authors reference the paper by Cocks and Torgerson, which is based on using a sample size under which a one sided 80% confidence interval for the effect size will exclude the minimum clinically important difference if the null hypothesis is true.
 This is a similar calculation to that used in estimating sample size needed for efficacy or effectiveness but allows for additional uncertainty in the resulting effect size estimate, thus effectively assessing potential effectiveness.
 If an objective is to assess potential effectiveness using a surrogate or interim outcome, investigators will need to use a standard sample size calculation to ensure there is adequate power.
 However, this type of objective is rare in pilot trials.

+- Item 7b

-Standard CONSORT item: when applicable, explanation of any interim analyses and stopping guidelines
+- Standard CONSORT item: when applicable, explanation of any interim analyses and stopping guidelines

+- Example